DryPeng/clashT/docs/configuration/introduction.md

 ## Rule-based Routing

-ClashTTT supports rule-based routing, which means you can route packets to different outbounds based on the a variety of contraints.
+ClashT supports rule-based routing, which means you can route packets to different outbounds based on the a variety of contraints.
 The rules can be defined in the `rules` section of the configuration file.

 There's a number of available rule types, and each rule type has its own syntax.
 The general syntax of a rule is: